-i) The motorcycle exhaust emission test sequence is described in 40 CFR 86.530-78 through 86.540-78.
-The evaporative emission test shall be accomplished by performing a diurnal evaporative emission test (86.133-78 except sections a(1); K; and p; and neglecting references to windows and luggage compartments) after preconditioning and soak but to cooled to below 30°C after the diurnal test.
+i.
+The motorcycle exhaust emission test sequence is described in 40 CFR 86.530-78 through 86.540-78.
+The Sealed Housing Evaporative Determination (SHED) test shall be accomplished by performing the diurnal portion of the SHED test (86.133-78 except Sections a(1); K; and p; and neglecting references to windows and luggage compartments) after preconditioning and soak but prior to the "cold" start test.
+The fuel will be cooled to below 30°C after the diurnal test.
 The "cold" and "hot" start exhaust emission tests shall then be run.
-The motorcycle will then be returned to the SHED for the hot soak evaporative emission test.
-This general sequence is shown in figure B78-10 under 86.130-78.
-The specified time limits shall be followed with the exception of soak times which are specified in 86.53278 for motorcycles.
+The motorcycle will then be returned for the hot soak portion of the SHED test.
+This general sequence is shown in Figure B78-10, under 86.130-78.
+The specified time limits shall be followed with the exception of soak times which are specified in 86.532-78 for motorcycles.